learn-co-curriculum/dsc-data-viz/README.md

 ![png](index_files/index_18_0.png)

-Looks more like the usual "bell curve".
+Definitely looks more like the usual "bell curve"!
 Try increasing the number of values and bins further and inspect how this changes the shape of the distribution.

 ## Summary

-In this lesson, we learned how to use matplotlib's basic plotting techniques to visually describe our data.
-We also identified use cases for each of these techniques and learned how to customize and add basic details to a plot.
+In this lesson, you learned how to use matplotlib's basic plotting techniques to visually describe your data.
+You also identified use cases for each of these techniques and learned how to customize and add basic details to a plot.